mdtc/Uni_RoomFinder/readme.md

 # Room Finder

-This application is used to find rooms XXXXXXXX.
+This application is used to filter and find rooms according on their campus location, capacity, and room type.
+Admins can manage the rooms details as well as add or remove entries.

 ## Functional Overview

-The XXXXX process is responsible for XXXXXXXXXXX.
+* The Database process is responsible for store the rooms details.
+* The PHP based system is responsible to retrieve, append or modified the rooms details.

 ## Technical Overview

-* The application is a HTML Page XXXXXXX
+* The application is a PHP 8.0.1 based system that connects to a SQlite database.
+IT uses HTML, CSS and Jquery 3.6.0
 * To build and deploy this app we are using custom built docker image based on official bitnami/apache .
 * This is a self contained image (Project files are built within the image) No volumes Rquired .